-Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their knowledge of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a top cause of unintentional poisoning deaths – causing about 15,000 emergency room visits and nearly 500 deaths every year in the United States1.
+Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their familiarity of carbon monoxide (CO).
+According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing about 15,000 emergency room visits and almost 500 deaths annually in the United States1.
 There are startling gaps in what homeowners do and don’t know about staying safe.

 Many common household appliances release carbon monoxide

-Carbon monoxide is a colorless, odorless gas that may build to unsafe levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
-Inhalation of CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
-It’s important to have your home inspected for carbon monoxide regularly to help ensure safe air quality.
+Carbon monoxide is a colorless, odorless gas that may build to unsafe levels in your home when fuel-burning devices are not properly vented, operated or maintained.
+Breathing in CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+It’s critical to have your home inspected for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain: